yujiri8/yujiri.xyz/reviews/mass_effect.md

 1. In Mass Effect 1 the equipment system was always more drudgery than fun.
 You find a new gun in almost every room and you don't care enough to look at it every time.

 2. In Mass Effect 2, they overcompensated by pretty much completely removing the equipment system.
 It was bad, yeah, but there wasn't nothing to be said for it.
-It did add some customizability that was useful.
+It did add some non-trivial decisions.

 3. Mass Effect 3 was the perfect balance.
-You don't find new gear everywhere you go, it doesn't take that long to configure, and there are some legit meaningful decisions to be made with it.
+You don't find new gear everywhere you go, it doesn't take that long to configure, and there are meaningful decisions to be made with it.

 4. But then Andromeda comes along and... god, no, you gotta be kidding me.
 I have to *loot bodies* now?
 What the hell!
-Just because Skyrim did it doesn't make it right for every game!
+Just because Skyrim did it doesn't mean you should!
 [If there's no reason why I *wouldn't* pick up the loot, then Ryder should do it automatically](/game_design/forking_interests).

 ---